Christians & Divorce

 I was so dumbfounded by that statistic I asked him to make a scaled down one hour presentation of his (God’s) material, and the results have been absolute phenomenal.
 There were five marriages, that we know of, that were turned around at the conference after hearing his presentation.
 Some churches are now requiring ANY couple in a marriage difficulty to view this DVD prior to any counseling.
 PTL!

 If you know anyone who is having a marriage problem, get this presentation to them.
 It’ll also take a good marriage higher.
 The title is “How to Love Your Spouse, Regardless!”
 And, as always, if you can’t afford it we’ll send it to you for free.
 You can’t put a price tag on this!
-Please help us get this material out to as many as possible.

 If you would like to print this article, click here: Christians and Divorce